awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-prerequisites.md

 AppStream 2\.0 supports the use of Active Directory domain passwords or smart cards such as [Common Access Card \(CAC\)](https://www.cac.mil/Common-Access-Card) and [Personal Identity Verification \(PIV\)](https://piv.idmanagement.gov/) smart cards for Windows sign in to AppStream 2\.0 streaming instances\.
 For information about how to configure your Active Directory environment to enable smart card sign in by using third\-party certification authorities \(CAs\), see [Guidelines for enabling smart card logon with third\-party certification authorities](https://docs.microsoft.com/en-us/troubleshoot/windows-server/windows-security/enabling-smart-card-logon-third-party-certification-authorities) in the Microsoft documentation\.

 **Note**
-AppStream 2\.0 also supports the use of smart cards for in\-session authentication, after a user signs in to a streaming instance\.
-This feature is supported only for users who have AppStream 2\.0 client for Windows version \[TBD\] or later installed\.
+AppStream 2\.0 also supports the use of smart cards for in\-session authentication after a user signs in to a streaming instance\.
+This feature is supported only for users who have AppStream 2\.0 client for Windows version 1\.1\.257 or later installed\.
 For information about additional requirements, see [Smart Cards](client-system-requirements-feature-support.md#feature-support-USB-devices-qualified-smart-cards)\.